 With Japandi, Incorporate Cozy Textures And Other Elements Into Your Design

 Your home’s textiles and other elements should also be cozy and comfortable.
 The Japandi’s style is about comfort and coziness.
-You should carefully choose the throws for your sofa or the pillows so they look comfortable and cozy and other elements you put in your home.
+You should carefully choose the throws for your sofa or the pillows, so they look comfortable and cozy, as well as other elements you put in your home.